allure-framework/allure-csharp/Allure.Net.Commons/README.md

 #### Obsoleted methods
 Methods with explicit uuid parameters are deprecated.
 Migrate to their uuid-less counterparts that operate on the current Allure context.

+User API methods from AllureLifecycle and CoreStepsHelper are obsoleted.
+The corresponding methods from AllureApi should be used instead.

 ## Troubleshooting
 ...